ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

 3. Scenario implementation

-  * First run for a sub-set of scenarios with increased population size and number of draws to assess how many to use moving forward
+  * First run for a sub-set of scenarios with increased population size and number of draws to assess how many to use moving forward (detailed in model request table below)

   * Then, run all scenarios with determined population size and number of draws